rh-mobb/oracle-migration/README.md

 # Conversion considerations

 ## Oracle to AzureSQL for Postgres DB - mostly differences between Oracle and PostgreSQL
--  ora2pg doesn’t migrate every single object or function - Sometimes is easier to make the change on the Oracle side to make the migration easier
+-  [ora2pgsql](https://ora2pg.darold.net/) doesn’t migrate every single object or function - Sometimes is easier to make the change on the Oracle side to make the migration easier
+  - e.g If you use Oracle packages extensively - assume some level of manual porting will be necessary or proactively get rid of them ahead of time
 - Transactions in PostgreSQL are different than Oracle.
-Oracle supports nested transactions, Postgresql does not.
+Oracle supports nested transactions, PostgreSQL does not.
 SAVEPOINTs can work; but if you have PL/SQL w/ nested transactions - likely manual porting will be necessary
 - Schema ownership is different
-  - Oracle schemas are scoped to namespaces or scope to DB’s
+  - Oracle schemas are scoped to namespaces or scope to databases
   - PostgreSQL schemas are independent - roles, users and groups are global objects
-- If you use Oracle packages extensively - assume some level of manual porting will be necessary or proactively get rid of them ahead of time